 We provide in writing this BCP disclosure statement or an updated version to customers upon request.
 Our firm creates and documents BCP plans based on the potential risks of disruption to our employees, workspace and/or technology in each of our critical locations.
-Our firm provides this through incident response plans and recovery plans on a department level, office level and enterprise-level.
+Our firm provides this through resumption plans at the department, location, and enterprise-levels.

 Significant Business Disruptions

 Our plan anticipates two kinds of SBDs, internal and external.
 Internal SBDs affect only our firm’s ability to communicate and do business, such as a fire in our building.
 External SBDs disrupt the operations of the securities markets or a number of firms, such as a terrorist attack, a city flood, or a wide-scale, regional disruption.
 Our response to an external SBD relies more heavily on other organizations and systems, especially on the capabilities of clearing firms for trade execution for many of our clients.